 A Master of Arts in Teaching with a Concentration in Reading is offered for candidates who desire an additional concentration area in reading.
-The Master of Arts in Teaching with a Concentration in Reading may also be required if the Chair of the Education Department determines that an additional concentration area in reading is necessary for candidates seeking middle grades certification standards.
+The Master of Arts in Teaching with a Concentration in Reading may also be required if the Department Chair determines that an additional concentration area in reading is necessary for candidates seeking middle grades certification standards.